 Fall is the time for gathering.
 Be it around a fire, dinner table, or football field, fall has a way of bringing us together to celebrate abundance.
-With so many popular autumn activities, this season is a perfect time for your organization to host a themed fundraising event.
+With so many popular autumn activities, this season is a perfect time for your organization to host a fall fundraiser.
 Get your creative juices flowing with our list of fun fall fundraising ideas.

 1. Harvest Dinner